Norman Birkett, 1st Baron Birkett: Nuremberg trials

 The trial lasted from 18 October 1945 to 30 September 1946, and although Birkett did not have a vote in the proceedings as an alternate judge, his opinion was given weight, and it helped sway the decisions made by the main judges.
 After returning home from the trials, he received praise from both the Lord Chancellor, who said that "The country owes much to him for vindicating our conceptions of an impartial trial under the rule of law", and from John Parker, the American alternate judge, who wrote that:

 Although only an alternate member of the tribunal without a vote, his voice was heard in all of its deliberations, his hand drafted a large and most important part of its judgment, and no one connected with the tribunal, member or otherwise, had a greater part than he in shaping the final result.
 If, as I confidently believe, the work of the tribunal will constitute a landmark in the development of world order based on law, to Norman Birkett must go a large share of the credit for the success of the undertaking.
 To few men does the opportunity come to labour so mightily for the welfare of their kind.

 After the judges returned home, Lawrence was made a Baron for his work at Nuremberg, but Birkett received nothing.
 The lack of reward for his work pushed him into depression, which he took many months to recover from.
-He was eventually made a Privy Counsellor in the 1947 Birthday Honours list, but he saw this as poor reward for the work he had put in at Nuremberg.
+He was eventually made a Privy Counsellor in the 1947 Birthday Honours, but he saw this as poor reward for the work he had put in at Nuremberg.